Amtrak train with 190 passengers derails after colliding with vehicle in Southern California

-At least three Amtrak trains cars partially derailed Wednesday when the train collided with a water tender truck in Moorpark.
+Several Amtrak train cars partially derailed Wednesday when the train collided with a water tender truck in Moorpark.

-At least four of the 190 passengers aboard Amtrak Train 14, Coast Star Light heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
+Some of the nearly 200 passengers and 13 employees aboard the Amtrak Coast Star Light train heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
 Firefighter-paramedics appeared to be assessing passengers in pop-up tents set up at the site, and authorities said that number could change.

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.